pagkly/Zed/Investopedia3/R Multiple When Valuing a Company.md

 The enterprise value-to-revenue (EV/R) multiple helps compare a company’s revenues to its enterprise value.
 The lower the better, in that, a lower EV/R multiple signals a company is undervalued.

-Generally used as a valuation [multiple](https://www.investopedia.com/terms/m/multiple.asp), the EV/R is often used during acquisitions.
-An acquirer will use the EV/R multiple to determine an appropriate [fair value](https://www.investopedia.com/video/play/fair-value/).
+Generally used as a valuation [[multiple]](https://www.investopedia.com/terms/m/multiple.asp), the EV/R is often used during acquisitions.
+An acquirer will use the EV/R multiple to determine an appropriate [[fair value]](https://www.investopedia.com/video/play/fair-value/).
 The enterprise value is used because it adds debt and takes out cash, which an acquirer would take on and receive, respectively.

 ## How to Calculate Enterprise-Value-to-Revenue Multiple (EV/R)

-The enterprise value-to-revenue (EV/R) is easily calculated by taking the [enterprise value](https://www.investopedia.com/terms/e/enterprisevalue.asp) of the company and dividing it by the company's revenue.
+The enterprise value-to-revenue (EV/R) is easily calculated by taking the [[enterprise value]](https://www.investopedia.com/terms/e/enterprisevalue.asp) of the company and dividing it by the company's revenue.

 EV/R\=Enterprise ValueRevenuewhere:Enterprise Value\=MC+D−CCMC\=Market capitalizationD\=DebtCC\=Cash and cash equivalents\\begin{aligned} &\\text{EV/R} = \\frac{ \\text{Enterprise Value} }{ \\text{Revenue} } \\\\ &\\textbf{where:}\\\\ &\\text{Enterprise Value} = \\text{MC} + \\text{D} - \\text{CC} \\\\ &\\text{MC} = \\text{Market capitalization} \\\\ &\\text{D} = \\text{Debt} \\\\ &\\text{CC} = \\text{Cash and cash equivalents} \\\\ \\end{aligned}